Beuth-Erdelt/DBMS-Benchmarker/paper.md

 This will start the evaluation dashboard at `localhost:8050`.
 Visit the address in a browser and select the experiment `<code>`.
-Alternatively you may use a [Jupyter notebooks](https://github.com/Beuth-Erdelt/DBMS-Benchmarker/blob/master/Evaluation-Demo.ipynb), see a [rendered example](https://beuth-erdelt.github.io/DBMS-Benchmarker/Evaluation-Demo.html).
+Alternatively you may use a Jupyter notebooks or standard Python.

 # Concepts